 Clean the tape head and other parts regularly.

 - A dirty tape head or tape path can decrease sound quality and tangle your cassette tapes.
 The easiest way to clean them is by using a cleaning tape.
+(A wet type is recommended.)

 Use high-quality cassettes.